Mohammed Nasser Al-Aboudi: Awards and honors

 His book (Dictionary of Eloquent Origins of Common Words) won the Book of the Year Award presented by the Riyadh Literary and Cultural Club in its third session 1431 AH (2010 AD).

 His book (The Dictionary of Clothes in the Popular Tradition) won the Ministry of Culture and Information's Book Award for this year 1435 AH (2014 AD).

-His book (Dictionary of the Face of the Earth and Related to Mountains, Wells, Air and Etc. in Folk Traditions) won the King Abdul Aziz Book Award in its second session 1436 AH (2015 AD) in the branch of the Prize for Books Related to the Geography of the Kingdom of Saudi Arabia.
+His book (Dictionary of the Face of the Earth and Related to Mountains, Wells, Air etc. in Folk Traditions) won the King Abdul Aziz Book Award in its second session 1436 AH (2015 AD) in the branch of the Prize for Books Related to the Geography of the Kingdom of Saudi Arabia.

 He was honored in the year 7 Ramadan 1442 AH corresponding to April 19, 2021, AD with the Cultural Personality of the Year award in the National Cultural Awards Initiative from the Ministry of Culture in the Kingdom of Saudi Arabia.